 Some of its features are:

-• Publish/Subscribe Model: Clients can publish messages on a topic and subscribe to topics to receive relevant messages.
+- Publish/Subscribe Model: Clients can publish messages to a topic and subscribe to topics to receive relevant messages

-• QoS (Quality of Service): MQTT supports different levels of QoS to ensure message delivery according to importance and required reliability.
+- QoS (Quality of Service): MQTT supports different levels of QoS to ensure message delivery according to the importance and reliability required

 npm install mqtt

-Next, we will see a basic example of how to create an MQTT server and connect clients to send and receive messages.
+Next, we will see a basic example of how to create an MQTT server and how to connect clients to send and receive messages.

 Creating an MQTT Client